 Hyperdense pulmonary nodules are a subset of pulmonary nodules that have relatively increased attenuation, usually caused by calcification within the nodule.
 Here, we broadly refer to a nodule as a pulmonary opacity <30 mm.

 There are a number of lesions that appear hyperechoic on ultrasound.
-Such lesions can be either completely or partly hyperechoic and comprise of both benign and malignant entities.
+Such lesions can be either completely or partly hyperechoic and include both benign and malignant entities.

 fat containing breast lesions